-There is an overwhelming importance of Community Organisations and Services, because of the connection and trust service users have to them and their staff.
+There was an overwhelming importance of community organisations and services, because of the connection and trust service users have to them and their staff.

 Just 32 participants out of 102 knew about all the services that were mentioned.
-64 participants did not know about services or just knew about some services.
+Sixty four participants did not know about services or just knew about some services.
 Therefore, better promotion of services is needed and more outreach work.